rishav4101/10daysofcode-stock_prediction/notes.md

 (Rishav ek stock chart ka image laga dena aur usme particular parts ko highlight kar dena)

 ### 1. The Price and Time Axes
 Every stock chart has two axes - the price axis and the time axis.
 The horizontal (or bottom) axis shows the time period selected for the stock chart.
-This can generally be customized to show anything from a year time period (or even multiple years) to a day.
+The vertical (or side) axis shows the price of the stock.
+These two axes help plot the trend lines that represent the stock's price over time, and are the framework for the whole stock chart.

-2.
+### 2. The Trend Line